sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 Plugins
   --plugins.list    List all configured plugins in the log.  [boolean] --plugins.add     Extra plugins that you want to run.
 Relative or absolute path to the plugin.
-Specify multiple plugin names separated by comma, or repeat the --plugins.add option
+Specify multiple plugin names separated by comma, or repeat the --plugins.add option.
+When used through the Node.js API you can also supply an array of plugins.
   --plugins.remove  Default plugins that you not want to run.
 Specify multiple plugin names separated by comma, or repeat the --plugins.remove option

 Budget